-- Understand that medicines are drugs and suggest ways that they can be helpful or harmful. - Help or harm?
+• Understand that medicines are drugs and suggest ways that they can be helpful or harmful.

 - Define what a volunteer is; - Identify people who are volunteers in the school community; - Recognise some of the reasons why people volunteer, including mental health and wellbeing benefits to those who volunteer.